StergiousAji/tango_with_django_project/README.md

 # tango_with_django_project
-Tango with Django to make Rango
+A Tango with Django to make a Rango application.